 Largemouth Bass Fishing

-Eloika Lake is a prime spot for bass anglers.
+Eloika Lake is a prime spot for bass anglers, among the best largemouth fishing lakes in Washington.
 Ole bucketmouth loves the shallower waters and the weed beds along the lake edges.

 Bass fishing is best in spring and summer though early fall, when these fish are spawning and actively feeding.